marko-knoebl/slides/src/sections/python-beginner/13-object-references-mutations-en.md

 ## Object references and mutations

-If the original should remain intact it may be copied or a mutated version can be newly created based on it:
+If the original should remain intact it may be copied or a derived version can be newly created based on it:

 ```py
 a = [1, 2, 3]